Kukochako/-CSE-464-2023---kdjarme-asu.edu/README.md

   - [API](https://github.com/Kukochako/-CSE-464-2023---kdjarme-asu.edu#api)
   - [Test Notes](https://github.com/Kukochako/-CSE-464-2023---kdjarme-asu.edu#test-notes)

-## Maven Setup
+## Project Setup with Maven
+This project is compiled using Java JDK Version 20.0.2 To make sure the program compiles properly, make sure you are using the correct SDK!<br><br>
-This program uses Maven to handle its dependencies.
-To get started, access the folder of the program in your terminal and compile using the command.<br><br>
+This program uses Maven to handle its dependencies. <br><br>
+To get started, access the folder named "CSE-464-CourseProject" in the program in your terminal and compile using the command.<br><br>
 ```mvn package```<br><br>
 This will download all necessary dependencies for the code